 Before deploying a device using Windows Autopilot, the device must be registered with the Windows Autopilot deployment service.
-Ideally, this would be performed by the OEM, reseller, or distributor from which the devices were purchased, but this can also be done by the organization by collecting the hardware identity and uploading it manually.
+Ideally, this registration is performed by the OEM, reseller, or distributor from which the devices were purchased.
+However, the registration can also be done within your organization by collecting the hardware identity and uploading it manually.

-When you purchase devices directly from an OEM, that OEM can automatically register the devices with the Windows Autopilot deployment service.
-For the list of OEMs that currently support this, see the "Participant device manufacturers and resellers" section of the Windows Autopilot information page.
+When you purchase devices from an OEM, that OEM can automatically register the devices with the Windows Autopilot.
+For the list of OEMs that support registration, see the "Participant device manufacturers and resellers" section of the Windows Autopilot page.

-Before an OEM can register devices on behalf of an organization, the organization must grant the OEM permission to do so.
-This process is initiated by the OEM, with approval granted by an Azure AD global administrator from the organization.
+Before an OEM can register devices for an organization, the organization must grant the OEM permission to do so.
+The OEM starts this process, with approval granted by an Azure AD global administrator from the organization.
 See the "Customer Consent" section of the Customer consent page.

-While the hardware hashes are generated as part of the OEM device manufacturing process, these should not be provided directly to customers or CSP partners.
+While the hardware hashes (also known as hardware IDs) are generated as part of the OEM device manufacturing process, these should not be provided directly to customers or CSP partners.
 Instead, the OEM should register devices on the customer's behalf.
 In cases where devices are being registered by CSP partners, OEMs may provide PKID information to those partners to support the device registration process.

 Reseller, distributor, or partner registration

 Customers may purchase devices from resellers, distributors, or other partners.
-As long as these resellers, distributors, and partners are part of the Cloud Solution Partners (CSP) program, they too can register devices on behalf of the customer.
+As long as these resellers, distributors, and partners are part of the Cloud Solution Partners (CSP) program, they too can register devices for the customer.

-As with OEMs, CSP partners must be granted permission to register devices on behalf of an organization.
-This follows the process described on the Customer consent page.
-The CSP partner initiates a request to establish a relationship with the organization, with approval granted by a global administrator from the organization.
-Once approved, CSP partners add devices using Partner Center, either directly through the web site or via available APIs that can automate the same tasks.
+As with OEMs, CSP partners must be granted permission to register devices for an organization.
+You can use the process described on the Customer consent page.
+The CSP partner requests a relationship with the organization.
+That organization's global administrator approves the request.
+After the approval, CSP partners add devices using Partner Center, either directly through the web site or via available APIs that can automate the same tasks.

-Windows Autopilot does not require delegated administrator permissions when establishing the relationship between the CSP partner and the organization.
-As part of the approval process performed by the global administrator, the global administrator can choose to uncheck the "Include delegated administration permissions" checkbox.
+Windows Autopilot doesn't require delegated administrator permissions when establishing the relationship between the CSP partner and the organization.
+As part of the global administrator's approval process, they can choose to uncheck the "Include delegated administration permissions" checkbox.

 Automatic registration of existing devices

-If an existing device is already running a supported version of Windows 10 semi-annual channel and enrolled in an MDM service such an Intune, that MDM service can ask the device for the hardware ID (also known as a hardware hash).
-Once it has that, it can automatically register the device with Windows Autopilot.
+For devices that meet both these requirements, the MDM service can ask the device for the hardware hash.
+After it has that, it can automatically register the device with Windows Autopilot.

 For instructions on how to do this with Microsoft Intune, see Create an Autopilot deployment profile documentation describing the "Convert all targeted devices to Autopilot" setting.

-Also note that when using the Windows Autopilot for existing devices scenario, it is not necessary to pre-register the devices with Windows Autopilot.
-Instead, a configuration file (AutopilotConfigurationFile.json) containing all the Windows Autopilot profile settings is used; the device can be registered with Windows Autopilot after the fact using the same "Convert all targeted devices to Autopilot" setting.
+When using the Windows Autopilot for existing devices scenario, you don't need to pre-register the devices with Windows Autopilot.
+Instead, a configuration file (AutopilotConfigurationFile.json) containing all the Windows Autopilot profile settings is used.
+The device can then be registered with Windows Autopilot using the same "Convert all targeted devices to Autopilot" setting.

-To perform manual registration of a device, you must first capture its hardware ID (also known as a hardware hash).
-Once this process has completed, the resulting hardware ID can be uploaded to the Windows Autopilot service.
-Because this process requires booting the device into Windows 10 in order to obtain the hardware ID, this is intended primarily for testing and evaluation scenarios.
+To manually register a device, you must first capture its hardware hash.
+Once this process has completed, the resulting hardware hash can be uploaded to the Windows Autopilot service.
+Because this process requires booting the device into Windows 10 to obtain the hardware hash, manual registration is intended primarily for testing and evaluation scenarios.

 Customers can only register devices with a hardware hash.
 Other methods (PKID, tuple) are available through OEMs or CSP partners as described in the previous sections.

-To define a device to the Windows Autopilot deployment service, a unique hardware ID for the device needs to be captured and uploaded to the service.
-While this step is ideally done by the hardware vendor (OEM, reseller, or distributor), automatically associating the device with an organization, it is also possible to do this through a harvesting process that collects the device from within a running Windows 10 installation.
+To identify a device with Windows Autopilot, the device's unique hardware hash must be captured and uploaded to the service.
+This step is ideally done by the hardware vendor (OEM, reseller, or distributor) automatically associating the device with an organization.
+It's also possible to do identify a device with a harvesting process that collects the device from within a running Windows 10 installation.

-Note that the hardware hash also contains details about when it was generated, so it will change each time it is generated.
-When the Windows Autopilot deployment service attempts to match a device, it considers changes like that, as well as more substantial changes such as a new hard drive, and is still able to match successfully.
-But substantial changes to the hardware, such as a motherboard replacement, would not match, so a new hash would need to be generated and uploaded.
+The hardware hash changes each time it's generated because it includes details about when it was generated.
+When the Windows Autopilot deployment service attempts to match a device, it considers changes like that.
+It also considers large changes such as a new hard drive, and is still able to match successfully.
+But large changes to the hardware, such as a motherboard replacement, wouldn't match, so a new hash would need to be generated and uploaded.

-Collecting the hardware ID from existing devices using Microsoft Endpoint Configuration Manager
+Collecting the hardware hash from existing devices using Microsoft Endpoint Configuration Manager